Storelectric Ltd is developing an innovative form of Compressed Air

 Many CAES systems already exist around the world such as in Huntorf, Germany and MacIntosh, Alabama, USA.
 These have been proven to store energy efficiently and cost-effectively, but regenerate their electricity through gas-fired power stations.
 As a result, the best efficiency that they have yet achieved is 54%.

 We have both innovated and simplified the process, and sought out existing technologies with which to embody it.
-Our partners have analysed our processes, identified specific proven equipment and designs that will deliver it, and corroboraged efficiencies of 62.3% for a 40MW plant, which will be substantially more efficient when scaled up to a full 500MW.
+Our partners have analysed our processes, identified specific proven equipment and designs that will deliver it, and corroborated efficiencies of 62.3% for a 40MW plant, expected to be 68-70% efficient when scaled up to a full 500MW, 21GWh.
 Our technologies can be explored more here.

 Storelectric's compressed air energy storage is 100% renewable for peak smoothing, in contrast with natural gas assisted systems such as Huntorf and MacIntosh.
 The fluids that we use are all benign.
 Salt caverns are hundreds of metres underground, and safe enough to store natural gas around the world - and we're storing air in them.